tailwindcomponents/articles/how-to-install-tailwindcss-in-laravel-8/index.md

 ## Compile your assets

-Now you can compile your assets and you are ready to go
+Finish by compiling your assets and you'll be ready.

 ```
 npm run dev
 ```

-## Use Preset
+## Tailwind Css Presets

-They are many presets build for installing tailwindcss in the laravel project you can use them to start fast with authentication UI
+There are many presets ready for installing TailwindCss in a Laravel project, some of them even includes few auth components to get the ball rolling:

 - [Jetstream](https://jetstream.laravel.com)
 - [Laravel UI](https://github.com/laravel/ui)